carpentries-incubator/singularity-introduction/_episodes/06-writing-custom-containers.md

 ```
 {: .language-bash}

-These first two lines define where to _bootstrap_ our image from.
-Why can't we just put some application binaries into a blank image?
-Any applications or tools that we want to run will need to interact with standard system libraries and potentially a wide range of other libraries and tools.
-These need to be available within the image and we therefore need some sort of operating system as the basis for our image.
-The most straightforward way to achieve this is to start from an existing base image containing an operating system.
-In this case, we're going to start from a minimal Ubuntu 20.04 Linux Docker image.
-Note that we're using a Docker image as the basis for creating a {{ site.software.name }} image.
-This demonstrates the flexibility in being able to start from different types of images when creating a new {{ site.software.name }} image.

-The `Bootstrap: docker` line is similar to prefixing an image path with `docker://` when using, for example, the `{{ site.software.cmd }} pull` command.
+The `Bootstrap: docker` line is similar to prefixing an image path with `docker://` e.g. `{{ site.software.cmd }} pull` command.
 A range of [different bootstrap options](https://sylabs.io/guides/3.5/user-guide/definition_files.html#preferred-bootstrap-agents) are supported. `From: ubuntu:20.04` says that we want to use the `ubuntu` image with the tag `20.04` from Docker Hub.

+A definition also file has a number of optional sections, specified using the `%` prefix, that are used to define or undertake different configuration during different stages of the image build process.
+You can find full details in {{ site.software.name }}'s [Definition Files documentation](https://sylabs.io/guides/3.5/user-guide/definition_files.html).

+In our very simple example here, we only use the `%post` and `%runscript` sections.
+The commands that appear in this section are standard shell commands and they are run _within_ the context of our new container image.
+So, in the case of this example, these commands are being run within the context of a minimal Ubuntu 20.04 image that initially has only a very small set of core packages installed.

+Let's step through this definition file and look at the lines in more detail.

-Next we have the `%post` section of the definition file:
+First we have the `%post` section of the definition file:

 ```
 %post